 We work to a “pull” policy in our grants, which means that we provide only what our beneficiaries have asked for.
 The help we give is usually the provision of equipment or consumables (such as medication, clothing and toiletries).
 We don’t give ongoing support such as salaries or child sponsorship.

 Nothing Taken for Administration

-All of Natalya's Fund's expenses are paid out of our General Fund of miscellaneous income, such as interest and money contributed by trustees.
+All of Natalya's Fund's expenses are paid out of our General Fund.
+Anyone can give specifically to this fund, but it never receives money given for one of our projects.
+(Miscellaneous money such as interest also goes into the General Fund.)
 That is how we ensure that 100% of each donation received goes to the specified cause: We take nothing out for administration, pay or marketing; and the General Fund pays all transaction fees incurred in online donations.

 The fund was set up in 1992 after the stillbirth of Natalya Leighton, daughter of trustees Andrew & Chris.
 A funeral was held, and donations were invited in lieu of flowers.
 The initial thought was to use the money to buy equipment for the maternity unit at the Royal Gwent Hospital in South Wales, but it became clear that the hospital was well supplied with essential items and it did not seem appropriate to spend the money on non-essentials.